tom2strobl/jQuery.cleanYouTube/README.md

 ## Development

 Pull requests are very welcome!
-Everyone is invited to improve the plugin.
+Everyone is invited to improve the plugin, it's certainly not js-guru-like.

 ## Authors